PetrCala/Diploma-Thesis/README.md

   - `stem_master_thesis_cala.R`
   - `data_set_master_thesis_cala.csv`
   - `var_list_master_thesis_cala.csv`

-  These can be all be found in the folder `/R`.
 2. If you do not want to parametrize anything, simply open the file `pretty_output_master_thesis_cala.R` and run it.
 We can not guarantee you will not encounter any errors, especially with package dependencies, but everything should run quite smoothly by deafult.
 3. If you wish to see into the code a bit more, and maybe parametrize several parts, such as which tests should run, and which not, then open the script `main_master_thesis_cala.R`.
 This script is split into *two parts*:
   - **Customizable part**: Here you define which parts of the script you want to run and with which parameters